The Amazing Race 4: Contestants

 In 2005, Reichen Lehmkuhl appeared on a "Reality All-Stars" episode of Fear Factor.
 Reichen also appeared as part of the cast of The A-List: New York in 2011.
-Monica & Sheree, now both divorced, appeared on Atlanta Exes in 2014.
+Monica and Sheree, now both divorced, appeared on Atlanta Exes in 2014.

 Results

 The following teams are listed with their placements in each episode.
 Placements are listed in finishing order.